kysondev/pulsenext/README.md

 ### 1. Create a New Project

-To create a new full-stack Next.js project with `phizy-stack`, run:
+To create a new full-stack Next.js project with `pulsenext`, run:

 ```
-phizy-stack create <project-name>
+pulsenext create <project-name>
 ```

 This will generate a new Next.js project using a predefined template.
 Replace `<project-name>` with the name you want for your new project.